 The Commission is wary of placing too much reliance on the conclusions set out in the 1962 report because the licence granted to BC Hydro provided for a minimum flow level of only 1000 cfs at all times.
 According to a 1969 report by the Inland Water Branch of the federal Department of Energy, Mines, and Resources, the conditions in the licence were modified twice in 1968 to allow a minimum of 1000 cfs from July 16 to September 30, 1968, and a minimum of 10,000 cfs or the natural flow, whichever was less, from the period from December 1, 1968, to March 31, 1969.
-This 1969 report, however, also addressed navigation downstream from the Peace River and concluded
+This 1969 report, however, also addressed navigation downstream from the Peace River and concluded that once the dam was in full operation, and assuming an almost constant release of about 36,000 cfs, "the overall effect may be beneficial because of reductions in flood peaks and increases in low flows."94 The

-Department of Northern Affairs and National Resources, Water Resources Branch, "The Effect of Regulation of the Peace River, Interim Report No. 1," June 1962 (ICC Exhibit 1A, tab 3, ICC p.
+91 Department of Northern Affairs and National Resources, Water Resources Branch, "The Effect of Regulation of the Peace River, Interim Report No. 1," June 1962 (ICC Exhibit 1A, tab 3, ICC p.
 3).
-Note that the minimum flow level provided for in the reservoir-filling program is consistent with the minimum level agreed to between the Alberta go vernment and the Peace River Development Company.
+Note that the minimum flow level provided for in the reservoir-filling program is consistent with the minimum level agreed to between the Alberta government and the Peace River Development Company.

-Department of Northern Affairs and National Resources, Water Resources Branch, "The Effect of Regulation of the Peace River, Interim Report No. 1," June 1962 (ICC Exhibit 1A, tab 3, ICC p.
+92 Department of Northern Affairs and National Resources, Water Resources Branch, "The Effect of Regulation of the Peace River, Interim Report No. 1," June 1962 (ICC Exhibit 1A, tab 3, ICC p.
 58).

-Department of Northern Affairs and National Resources, Water Resources Branch, "The Effect of Regulation of the Peace River, Interim Report No. 1," June 1962, p.
+93 Department of Northern Affairs and National Resources, Water Resources Branch, "The Effect of Regulation of the Peace River, Interim Report No. 1," June 1962, p.
 21 (ICC Exhibit 1A, tab 3, ICC p.
 59).